axflow/axflow/docs/guides/stream-chat-app.md

 ### ChatBox component

 Our chat box will take an array of `MessageType` messages.
-Here it is as a reminder:

 ```typescript
 type MessageType = {